ufal/udpipe2-docker/README.md

 udpipe2_1     | To stop it gracefully, either send SIGINT (Ctrl+C) or SIGUSR1.
 ```

-4. Test the service by visiting http://localhost:8001/models that should give you a similar response to this
+**4. Test the service by visiting http://localhost:8001/models that should give you a similar response to this**

 ```json
 {